LoRaWAN Classes A, B and C: Which Device Class Do I Need?

 Timo Wevelsiep

 Co-Founder of merkaio.
-Building IoT infrastructure and managed operations for companies worldwide.
+Building IoT infrastructure and managed operations.
 Focused on LoRaWAN, open-source IoT platforms and scalable sensor deployments.

 LinkedInReady to build your IoT project?